wwivbbs/docs/wwivnet.md

 If\when you are are ready to host your own WWIVNet sub here are the steps to take:

 * Set up your sub locally in your BBS first.
 This is harmless.
-* Get to the Sub Editor in //SYSOP or from the WFC screen.
+* Get to the Sub Editor in //SYSOP, from the menu with //BE or "B" from the WFC screen.
 * Choose to Insert a new SUB and fill-out the Name, and Filename fields at a minimum.
 * Then choose "J" Net Info and select WWIVNet
 * The SUBTYPE is the internal name of the sub in WWIVNet this must be unique (see SUBS.LST)